benma/pysph/README.md

 Run with `python main.py [number of particles]`.
 Start with `python main.py 8000` and slowly scale the number of particles up.

+You can disable the advanced rendering by using `python main.py --disable-advanced-rendering [number of particles]`.

 ## Dependencies

 **On Debian Testing (sid):**